-Would the Proposed Action: EVALUATION: Threaten a violation of applicable statutory, regulatory, or permit requirements for environment, safety, and health?
+INTEGRAL ELEMENTS, 10 CFR 1021, SUBPART D, Appendix B (1)-(5) Would the Proposed Action: Evaluation Threaten a violation of applicable statutory, regulatory, or permit requirements for environment, safety, and health?
 The proposed action would not threaten a violation of regulations or DOE or Executive Orders.
 Require siting and construction or major expansion of waste storage, disposal, recovery, or treatment facilities?
 No waste management facilities would be constructed under this CX.
 Any generated waste would be managed in accordance with applicable regulations in existing facilities.
 Waste disposal pathways would be identified prior to generating waste and waste generation would be minimized.

-EVALUATION: No preexisting hazardous substances, pollutants, or contaminants would be disturbed in a manner that or results in uncontrolled or unpermitted releases.
-The proposed action would not involve the use of genetically engineered organisms, synthetic biology, governmentally designated noxious weeds, or invasive species (unless the proposed activity would be contained or confined in a manner designed and operated to prevent unauthorized release into the environment and conducted in accordance with applicable requirements).
-No environmentally sensitive resources would be adversely affected by the proposed routine maintenance actions The proposed action would not adversely affect floodplains, wetlands regulated under the Clean Water Act, national monuments, or other specially designated areas, prime agricultural lands, or special sources of water.
-Potential impacts to Biological or Cultural resources would be addressed as described above.
+Disturb hazardous substances, pollutants, or contaminants that preexist in the environment such that there would be uncontrolled or unpermitted releases?
+No preexisting hazardous substances, pollutants, or contaminants would be disturbed in a manner that or results in uncontrolled or unpermitted releases.
+Involve genetically engineered organisms, synthetic biology, governmentally designated noxious weeds, or invasive species?
+The proposed action would not involve the use of genetically engineered organisms, synthetic biology, governmentally designated noxious weeds, or invasive species.
+Have the potential to cause significant impacts on environmentally sensitive resources, including, but not limited, to: No environmentally sensitive resources would be adversely affected by the proposed routine maintenance actions. protected historic/archaeological resources The proposed action would not adversely affect protected biological resources and habitat floodplains, wetlands regulated under the Clean •jurisdictional wetlands, 100-year floodplains Water Act, national monuments, or other specially designated areas, prime agricultural lands, or special • Federal- or state-designated parks and wildlife refuges, wilderness areas, wild and scenic rivers, national monuments, marine sanctuaries, national sources of water.
+Potential impacts to Biological or Cultural resources would be addressed as described above. natural landmarks, and scenic areas. would be addressed as described above.